A new research project:

 Recent academic journal publications:

 - The Costs of Tax Havens: Evidence from Industry-Level Data, Applied Economics, forthcoming.
-(IES working paper version.)
+(WP.)

 - Estimating the scale of profit shifting and tax revenue losses related to foreign direct investment, International Tax and Public Finance, 2019, with Miroslav Palanský.